vmurigneu/shotgun_ga_workflow/README.md

 ### 4. Once the workflow has completed, open the report
 A report will be automatically generated for each invocation of the workflow.
 The report is located under the menu "User" -> "Workflow Invocations".
+A. Click on "User"
+B. Click on "Workflow Invocations"
-Then scroll down to the name of the workflow: "Analyses of shotgun metagenomics data (for collection) with subworkflow".
+C. Scroll down and click on the name of the workflow: "Analyses of shotgun metagenomics data (for collection) with subworkflow".
-Right Click "View Report" -> Open in a new tab
+D. Right Click "View Report" -> Open in a new tab
-The main output files are located under "Workflow Outputs".
-You can download each dataset by clicking on the icon "Download Dataset" on the top right corner.
+E. The main output files are located under the "Workflow Outputs" section.
 * Output Dataset: Krona pie plot (MetaPhIAn2 taxonomy abundance)
 * Output Dataset: Merged MetaPhIAn2 taxonomy abundance table with sample ID
 * Output Dataset: HUMAnN2 merged gene families abundance